eZmaxinc/eZmax-SDK-go/docs/CreditcardmerchantRequest.md

 ### NewCreditcardmerchantRequest

-`func NewCreditcardmerchantRequest(fkiBankaccountID int32, bCreditcardmerchantDenyvisa bool, bCreditcardmerchantDenymastercard bool, bCreditcardmerchantDenyamex bool, bCreditcardmerchantIsactive bool, sCreditcardmerchantDescription string, sCreditcardmerchantStoreid string, ) *CreditcardmerchantRequest`
+`func NewCreditcardmerchantRequest(fkiLanguageID int32, fkiCurrencyID int32, bCreditcardmerchantDenyvisa bool, bCreditcardmerchantDenymastercard bool, bCreditcardmerchantDenyamex bool, bCreditcardmerchantIsactive bool, sCreditcardmerchantDescription string, sCreditcardmerchantStoreid string, ) *CreditcardmerchantRequest`

 NewCreditcardmerchantRequest instantiates a new CreditcardmerchantRequest object This constructor will assign default values to properties that have it defined,